 Albert Vliegenthart Author

-Albert Vliegenthart is one of the authors of the Crossbill nature travel guidebooks.
-Albert is not only co-author but also assist Dirk in acquisition.
-Since his childhood he is interested in nature, which resulted in the maximum membership of the NJN (Dutch youth organization for field biology).
+Albert Vliegenthart is one of the authors of the Crossbill nature travel guidebooks, and also assists Dirk in acquisition.
+He has been interested in nature since his childhood, when he was a keen member of the NJN (Dutch youth organization for field biology).
 After studying plant biotechnology in Delft, he started working as a molecular biologist in a private company where research in crop characteristics was only sometimes combined with nature aspects.
-Meanwhile his passion was kept alive by traveling through Europe exploring nature from North to South.
-Albert’s most favorite destination is definitely Greece.
+Meanwhile his passion was kept alive by travelling throughout Europe, exploring nature from North to South.
+Albert’s favourite destination is definitely Greece.
 It may be no surprise that a Crossbill Guide will be an outcome of this enthusiasm.
-Albert also guides butterfly-tours for SNP (formerly provided by EcoTourist Services), where his knowledge of butterflies, dragonflies, birds and other ecological topics can be shared with fanatic ecotourists.
-Since 2007, Albert works at the Dutch Butterfly Conservation (De Vlinderstichting) as a project leader.
-In this job Albert likes the diversity of his work.
-Protection and habitat management for butterflies and dragonflies as main carriers, using professional scopes, volunteers, databases and the knowledge of DNA: wonderful tools for nature conservation.
+Albert also guides butterfly-tours for the Dutch nature travel company SNP (formerly provided by EcoTourist Services), where his knowledge of butterflies, dragonflies, birds and other ecological topics can be shared with ecotourists.
+Since 2007, Albert has worked at the Dutch Butterfly Conservation (De Vlinderstichting) as a project leader.
+Albert enjoys the variety of this work, which includes protection and habitat management for butterflies and dragonflies.

 Kees Woutersen Author

-Kees is one of the authors of Crossbill Guides since 2008.
-From the moment he set eyes on a Crossbill Guide for the first time, with its wide range of nature topics and practical information, he knew that this is what a nature traveler abroad needs to get around.
+Kees has been one of the authors of Crossbill Guides since 2008.
+From the moment he set eyes on a Crossbill Guide for the first time, with its wide range of nature topics and practical information, he knew that this was what a nature traveller abroad needs to get around.
 Kees worked as a teacher in economics and as a consultant for small businesses.
-However he was member of a Dutch youth organization for field biology (CJN) and several bird groups, for many years.
-Once established in Huesca, at the foothills of the Spanish Pyrenees, he worked professionally with birds and nature.
-He started his own travel company, organizing nature tours and bird trips all over Spain and publishing several books, e.g. Atlas of the Birds of Huesca (1998).
-Besides, Kees is active in local bird and nature organizations, organizing and working on education.
-Kees thinks these books, thorough as well as accessible to a general public, are important to put in value the most important natural areas of Europe.
-In his opinion, Crossbill Guide activities can convince administrations of different levels to put nature conservation higher on their agendas.
+He was also a member of a Dutch youth organisation for field biology (CJN) and several bird groups, for many years.
+Once established at Huesca, in the foothills of the Spanish Pyrenees, he worked professionally with birds and nature.
+He started his own travel company, organising nature tours and bird trips all over Spain and publishing several books, e.g. Atlas of the Birds of Huesca (1998).
+Besides, Kees is active in local bird and nature organisations, organising and working on education.
+Kees thinks these books, thorough as well as accessible to the general public, play a big part in publicising the most important natural areas of Europe.
+He thinks Crossbill Guide activities can convince administrations at different levels to put nature conservation higher up their agendas.

 Illustrations & Graphic Design